bobbycomet/Griffin-Linux-Landing-Page/README.md

 Linux has always been powerful.
 It just hasn't always been welcoming.
 Griffin is a layer built on top of Debian/Ubuntu systems, designed to reduce the friction of moving from Windows without hiding what Linux actually is.

-You get the same desktop, package managers, drivers, and upstreams you'd have anyway — plus a coordinated set of tools on top that handle the things that usually send new users to forums: hardware quirks, driver setup, gaming performance, audio issues, and system health.
+You get the same desktop, package managers, drivers, and upstreams you'd have anyway, plus a coordinated set of tools on top that handle the things that usually send new users to forums: hardware quirks, driver setup, gaming performance, audio issues, and system health.

 Griffin isn't trying to deliver magic.
 It's designed to cut down on troubleshooting and make the first months of using Linux feel like using a finished system, not assembling one.